Fort Worth, TX Property Tax Calculator

 The math behind the result.

 Comparing to other states.
-Property tax rates vary enormously across the US — from about 0.3% in Hawaii to nearly 2.5% in New Jersey.
-Texas's 1.80% effective rate puts it in the upper third nationally.
+Effective rates vary enormously across the US — from about 0.3% in Hawaii to nearly 2.5% in New Jersey.
+Fort Worth's 1.47% puts it in the upper third nationally.

 Questions